I had to go to prison to learn how important the value of belonging is to mental health.

 You can't escape the consequences of your actions.

 Sure, many struggled to take responsibility for their actions, often blaming others or their circumstances.
-But below the surface, each was trapped with his own painful feelings about himself.
-Their fear of never being forgiven, understood or accepted was far worse than the punishment they received.
+But below the surface, each was trapped with or actively avoiding his own painful feelings about himself.
+The fear of never being forgiven, understood or accepted was far worse than the punishment they received.

 You can't belong when you feel alone.

-The shame the men felt about themselves was always far bigger than the punishment they had received.
-They might complain that their sentence was too long, a judge was unfair or the guards didn't treat them well.
-But deep inside, it was how they felt about themselves that made their time in prison most difficult and put them at risk of making bad choices.
+The shame the men felt about themselves was always as big than the punishment they had received.
+They might complain that their sentence was too long, that a judge was unfair or the guards didn't treat them well.
+But deep inside, it was how they felt about themselves that made their time in prison most difficult.
+Living with the shame of their past, made them feel unimportant and in many cases worthless, putting them at risk of poor choices bad choices.

-Isolation can drive people mad.
-But it's not the isolation itself, it's the lack of someone to talk to, connect and interact with that will break a person.
+Loneliness and isolation can drive people mad.
+But it's not the isolation itself, it's the having healthy others to talk to, and get feedback from others about our beliefs and experiences prevents us from spiraling out of control.
 Knowing that we matter, that someone is there for us, that we are valued, believed in and trusted is essential to wellbeing.
-Some of the most powerful moments were when the men, after sharing their deep shame and regrets, were embraced in spite of their mistakes.
+Some of the most powerful moments were when the men, after sharing their deep shame and regrets, were embraced by the group in spite of their mistakes.

-Without a healthy community, without healthy people to model yourself after, and without the sense of belonging others provide, you don't realize your potential.
+Without a healthy community, without healthy people to model yourself after, and without the sense of belonging others provide, you can't realize your potential.

 Strong communities need strong leaders.